 Which Credit Card Issuers Offer Price Protection?

-Well, Citi does via its Citi Price Rewind, which is a slightly more automated version of price protection, though as far as I can tell, it just automates the finding a lower price portion of the process.
+But, Citi does via its Citi Price Rewind, which is a slightly more automated version of price protection, though as far as I can tell, it just automates the finding a lower price portion of the process.
 You still have to file the claim just as you would with Chase and other card issuers.

 Discover also offers price protection, though it appears it can only be done via phone call.
 Terms are similar to those of Chase.